Blog Offshore Oil and Gas

 Does the Australian Government’s regulator, NOPSEMA, allow seismic blasting companies to use Special Prospecting Authorities over marine parks?

 Yes, many of our marine parks lack adequate protection that stops fossil fuel companies from exploring for oil and gas through seismic blasting and test drilling.
-Right now the Nelson and Zeehan Commonwealth marine parks are under threat from a seismic blasting proposal by TGS/SLB-Schlumberger off the coasts of Tasmania and Victoria.
-The proposed project will use a Special Prospecting Authority.
+The cancelled seismic blasting SPA proposal by TGS/SLB-Schlumberger initially overlapped both the Nelson and Zeehan Commonwealth marine parks off the coasts of Tasmania and Victoria.
+The CGG seismic blasting SPA proposal is in close proximity to the Apollo Marine Park.

 Only a small percentage of marine parks are listed as ‘marine sanctuaries’ and fully protect our oceans from seismic blasting and fossil fuel expansion.